What is the best LMS for your needs?

 3. Think about constraints and what you need to provide

-There will often be constraints such as time, resources and budget, so you need to be clear on your must-haves as part of the LMS solution.
+There will often be constraints such as time, resources and budget, so you need to be clear on your must-haves as part of the platform solution.
 Some things to consider are:

 4. Ensure you’re resourced and empowered for effective implementation